Fortress (1992 film): Notes

+Production

+Producer John Davis developed Fortress as part of his company's domestic distribution deal with 20th Century Fox before the project was acquired by Miramax for distribution through their Dimension Films label.
+Fortress was filmed at Warner Roadshow Movie World Studios (now Village Roadshow Studios).
+Director Stuart Gordon spoke of wanting to address the prison system particularly the shift it experienced during the Presidencies of Ronald Reagan and George H. W. Bush where prisons became less focused on rehabilitation and more on punishment.
+Gordon took visual inspiration for the look of the prison, wanting to keep the film within the realm of possibility despite its sci-fi setting, from Pelican Bay State Prison which Gordon described as having a "Hellish" atmosphere.
+While the script was written in mind with someone more physically imposing like Arnold Schwarzenegger, Gordon felt the main character should be more of an everyman which lead to Christopher Lambert being cast in the role.
+Lambert often insisted on doing his own stunts which became a point of mild disagreement between Gordon and Lambert.

 Release

+In April 1993, it was reported that distribution rights for Fortress had been acquired by Miramax for theatrical distribution by Miramax's label Dimension Films.
+Fortress was theatrically released in the United States on September 3, 1993.

 Home media

-Fortress was released on VHS and Laserdisc in 1994 by Live Home Video, and re-released along with the DVD in 1999 by Artisan Entertainment.
-Columbia TriStar also released the film on VHS, Laserdisc and DVD in some other territories in 1993–2004, while Sony Pictures Home Entertainment re-released the DVDs from 2006–2017.
+Fortress was released on VHS and LaserDisc in 1994 by LIVE Home Video, and re-released along with the DVD in 1999 by Artisan Entertainment.
+Columbia TriStar Home Video also released the film on VHS, LaserDisc and DVD in some other territories from 1993 to 2004, while Sony Pictures Home Entertainment re-released the DVDs from 2006 to 2017.
 The film also released on DVDs with Full Uncut Editions in UK and Germany.
 The film was released on Blu-ray for the first time on 27 January 2013 by Echo Bridge Home Entertainment and released in Spain on 9 December 2015 by Resen.
 In July 2017, Nameless Media (under the label of SPHE) also released the film on Blu-ray and DVD, including a Steelbook covers and a figurine model of the Strike Clone.

 Alternative ending

 The original ending of Fortress has been edited from some versions of the film.
 After reaching Mexico, Brennick, his wife, and Gomez end up at a barn where she starts going into labor.
 Gomez goes out to the truck to get a blanket for the soon-to-arrive baby.
 The Fortress computer, Zed-10, manages to establish a remote linkup with the truck, overriding its internal controls.
 The truck suddenly comes to life and runs Gomez down, killing him.
 Brennick shoots the truck with the Strike Clone machine gun until it seems to jam.
 He then sets it on fire with the flamethrower attachment.
 The truck crashes into the barn, exploding.
 Brennick climbs into the burning ruins to find his wife sitting against an old tractor, clutching her newborn baby.